pbauermeister/dot_files/chatgpt-preprompt.md

     - Space above titles: 0.6 cm
     - Do not start list on new page
     - Do not break page after title
+    - Paragraphs shall be justified, with the last line left-aligned.

 9. Graph Rendering Protocol:
   - If the structure is a tree: